Testicular Pain Treatment Chattanooga, TN

 Testicular pain should not be ignored.
 It may be directly related to your testicles or may lead to the discovery of another health condition.

 Treatment depends on the cause of the pain.
 You must be examined by a doctor to determine the course of treatment.
 The objective of treatment is to restore healthy function, avoid complications and prevent permanent damage that can result in infertility.

 Chronic testicular pain can be extremely difficult to manage by healthcare providers and individuals.
 Luckily, advances in our understanding of testicular anatomy have improved our ability to treat testicular pain.
-Dr. Shridharani is one the few microsurgeons in the U.S. offering microsurgical spermatic cord denervation.
-Through 2 cm groin incisions the tissue that inflamed nerves travel through can be cut, preventing the pain signals from traveling from the testis.
+Dr. Shridharani is one of the few microsurgeons in the U.S. offering microsurgical spermatic cord denervation.
+Through 2 cm groin incisions, the tissue that inflamed nerves travel through can be cut, preventing the pain signals from traveling from the testis.
 This procedure is minimally invasive, does not compromise blood flow to the testicles and therefore fertility, and erections are not impaired.
-Initially a numbing medication is given in the urology clinic to see if the procedure will be successful.
+Initially, numbing medication is given in the urology clinic to see if the procedure will be successful.
 If the response to the numbing medication is good, then the procedure has an 80% chance of helping your pain go away permanently.

 If you suffer from chronic testicular pain, seeking specialist help is the first step in improving the quality of your life.
 Dr. Shridharani has taken a keen interest in managing urologic conditions that affect the quality of men’s lives.
-He has excellent outcomes treating testicular pain and works within a network of medical specialists and physical therapists to get you pain free as soon as possible.
+He has excellent outcomes treating testicular pain and works within a network of medical specialists and physical therapists to get you pain-free as soon as possible.

 Dr. Shridharani proudly serves Chattanooga and Knoxville TN, Northern Georgia, Huntsville AL and the surrounding areas with advanced treatments for testicular pain.
 Call (423) 778-4MEN (4636) to schedule an appointment today!